Health and wellbeing

 Dentist and optometrist

-It is suggested that you book appointments during the holidays.
+It is suggested that you book routine appointments during the school holidays where possible.
 It may be possible for a member of School staff to take you to appointments; however there will be a cost incurred for this, including any taxi/travel expenses.

 Counselling